Lipschitz-Based Robustness Certification Under Floating-Point Execution: Background and Motivation

 We investigated this question in the context of Tobler et al.'s formally verified robustness certifier~\cite{tobler2025}.
 To do so we developed a straightforward search procedure that given a model identifies triples $(\xb,\xa,\varepsilon)$ for which $\xb$ and $\xa$ are classified differently, $\|\xb - \xa\|_2 \leq \varepsilon$ but $\xb$ is certified $\varepsilon$-robust by Tobler et al.'s verified certifier.
 In particular, $\xa$ effectively sits right on the decision boundary and is classified differently to $\xb$ due to floating-point rounding effects in network execution.
-The search procedure takes a starting point $\xnat$.
-From this it finds a nearby point~$\xtie$ that is classified differently to $\xnat$ by applying the DeepFool~\cite{DeepFool} adversarial search procedure, as implemented in the Adversarial Robustness Toolbox~\cite{ART} library, version 1.20.1.
-Linear interpolation is then applied, with binary search, to find on the line between $\xnat$ and $x_t$ an initial pair of points $(\xbinit,\xa)$ such that $\xbinit$ is certified robust at $\|\xbinit - \xa\|_2$ but $\xa$ lies on the other side of the decision boundary (due to floating-point rounding).
-This initial $(\xbinit,\xa)$ is then \emph{expanded} by searching outwards from $\xbinit$ to find the furthest $\xb$ that is classified the same as $\xbinit$ and certified robust at $\varepsilon = \|\xb - \xa\|_2$.
-The search procedure returns the final $(\xb,\xa,\varepsilon)$ that it found.
+Starting from a test point $\xnat$, the search combines the DeepFool~\cite{DeepFool} adversarial search (to cross the decision boundary) with a binary interpolation-and-expansion search along the line towards it; \cref{app:cex-figs} details the procedure.

-We stress that, for naturally trained models, this search procedure exists merely to find instances that demonstrate how, due to floating-point rounding, sensitivity-based robustness certifiers can give misleading answers---even when formally verified.
-For such models it is not designed to try to produce instances in which the certified robust point $\xb$ is necessarily a natural input for the neural network classifier in question, nor for which the found $\varepsilon$ is necessarily semantically meaningful to the classification problem for which the neural network has been trained.
-As we show below, however, an adversary who controls the model weights can use the same procedure to produce counterexamples at semantically meaningful $\varepsilon$.
+We stress that, for naturally trained models, this search procedure exists merely to find instances that demonstrate how, due to floating-point rounding, sensitivity-based robustness certifiers can give misleading answers---even when formally verified: neither the certified robust point $\xb$ nor the found $\varepsilon$ need be semantically meaningful for the classification problem at hand.
+As we show below, however, an adversary who controls the model weights can use the same procedure to produce counterexamples at semantically meaningful $\varepsilon$ (\cref{fig:cex_mnist_biased}).